Mark Linkous: Reaction

 Within a few hours of his death, a message attributed to the Linkous family was posted on the official Sparklehorse website: "It is with great sadness that we share the news that our dear friend and family member Mark Linkous took his own life today.
 We are thankful for his time with us and will hold him forever in our hearts.
 May his journey be peaceful, happy, and free.
 There's a heaven and there's a star for you."

-A number of notable musicians and people in the music world made statements mourning the loss of Linkous, including Patti Smith, Radiohead's Colin Greenwood, Silversun Pickups' Brian Aubert, Death Cab for Cutie's Chris Walla, Steven Drozd and Wayne Coyne of The Flaming Lips, Steve Albini, Gemma Hayes, and the Jesus Lizard's David Wm.
+A number of notable musicians and people in the music world made statements mourning the loss of Linkous, including Patti Smith, Radiohead's Colin Greenwood, Grandaddy's Jason Lytle, Silversun Pickups' Brian Aubert, Death Cab for Cutie's Chris Walla, Steven Drozd and Wayne Coyne of The Flaming Lips, Steve Albini, Gemma Hayes, and the Jesus Lizard's David Wm.
 Sims.
 Emily Haines of Metric wrote a eulogy titled "The Rings of Saturn on Your Fingers".

 The Orange County Register published an appreciation of his work alongside a discussion of his depression and his relationship to other musical artists.